exakat/php-dictionary/dictionary/curly-bracket.ini.rst

 + Delimit a block of code
 + Represents a variable delimiter inside string
-+ It used to identify a single byte in a string, like an array
++ It used to identify a single byte in a string, with an array syntax

 They are also called curly braces.